Learn and study general biblical subjects with a Bible quiz.

 A man named John wrote the Book of Revelation while in a Roman jail.

-Scholars refer to him as John of Patmos because he was on the island of Patmos.
+Scholars refer to him as John of Patmos because he was a prisoner on the island of Patmos.

 Many believe he may have been John the Apostle.